BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 ```
 The line `/gate/crystal/attachCrystalSD` sets this crystal as a _sensitive detector_ which means that _hits_ in this volume are recorded (see the Digitizer section).

 Next, we will define the collimator.
+These will be the MEGP collimators of the Philips BrightView.
 This is defined as a block of lead with an array of hexagonal holes.
 First we define the lead block

 ```ruby
 /gate/SPECThead/daughters/name collimator